vlang/v/doc/docs.md

 ### Windows:
 You need [`git`](https://git-scm.com/downloads)

->You can install and use a C compiler of your choice for binary optimization, by default V will download and use TCC
+>You can install and use a C compiler of your choice for binary optimization.
+>By default V will download and use TCC.
 ```bash
 git clone https://github.com/vlang/v
 cd v